Mechanism of circular polarization in giant pulses and fast radio bursts: Application to nanoshot pairs

+The slowing region of the RCP wave expands with increasing particle multiplicities.
+For a multiplicity factor of $M=10^4$, the resonance pit of $v_{g,R}$ in Fig. 3(c) widens by approximately threefold, and the propagation from $r_0 = 1349$ km to $r_{lc}$ results in a delay of 142 $\mu\mathrm{s}$, significantly exceeding the previous 21 $\mu\mathrm{s}$.
+Likewise, for $M=10^4$, the L-R delays along the same paths in Fig. 3(d) increase by an order of magnitude, reaching hundreds of nanoseconds.
+Consequently, a higher plasma density facilitates Faraday splitting at comparatively weaker giant-pulse fields.

-We do not consider any L-R separation during or after the resonance point, since the asymmetric plasmas could be highly localized and limit this separation process in a small area.
-At resonance sites, the plasmas may be symmetrical and damp both LCP and RCP nanoshots significantly, which can explain comparable intensities in most nanoshot pairs.
+We do not consider L-R separation during or after the resonance point, as asymmetric plasmas might be localized, thus limiting this process.
+At resonance, symmetrical plasmas likely dampen both LCP and RCP nanoshots significantly, explaining comparable intensities in most nanoshot pairs.
+After experiencing energy loss of resonance, nanoshot pairs will propagate with a weaker field, as shown in Fig. 3(d), without additional separation.
+Further research are required on the interaction between strong waves and pair plasmas within or outside the light cylinder to substantiate intact propagation of nanoshot pairs.